 This is a picture of my face:

 My research interests can be found on the webpage of the colabPotsdam, which I lead.
 My teaching activities can be found there as well, and also a list of our publications.
-Link to be added, since that site is still to be created.

 If you don’t want to click through to there, here are some keywords: Semantics; Dialogue; Multimodal Interaction; Meaning in Situated Interaction; Natural Language Understanding as an Interactive Process; Natural Human/Computer Interaction.